rossgodwin/rossgodwin.com/collections/_blog-information-technology/apache-forward-requests-conditionally-to-wildfly.md

 date: 2018-01-03
 ---

-{% assign cheapthycable-display-url = site.data.career.information-technology.projects.on-the-side[site.data.career.information-technology.projects.on-the-side-index.cheapthycable].website.display-url %}

-I created a website <i>{{ cheapthycable-display-url }}</i> that is composed of a static blog and a JavaEE application.
+I created a website <a href="{{ 'about/information-technology/projects/cheapthycable' | relative_url }}">Cheapthycable.com</a> that is composed of a static blog and a JavaEE application.
 Originally I developed it so that all content was served out by the application server whose content was comprised from a war file.
 <!--more-->

 {% assign _image_folder = 'assets/images/blog/posts/apache-forward-requests-conditionally-to-wildfly/' %}